 Bridging dance, mindful movement, functional anatomy, play, sensory awareness, spiritual practice and eco-connection, participants access ease internally and externally, engage creatively and come home to a sense of wholeness.

 Constance has a private practice in Cape Cod, Massachusetts in the summers and in Palm Springs, CA in the winters and travels to give specialized workshops for performers and equestrians.

 When I started taking lessons in the Alexander Technique to help with my chronic back pain and my performance quality, I had no idea that it would reach so far into my life and make me feel better on so many levels.
 I was astonished to experience that I had control of my pain and that by using the principles of the Technique I could change the quality of my movement to such a profound degree.

 As I progressed in lessons, I began to realize all that was possible, from improving my dance technique to changing my daily “rushing around” mode, from calming down in lines and traffic to enhancing my meditation practice.
 As I began to realize how profound embodied wholeness can be, I asked my teachers and other students, why don’t more people know about this?
 The common answer was “people don’t want to take the kind of responsibility that the Technique encourages,” but I’ve never quite believed that.
-I think many people work hard on themselves to lessen their troubles and improve their situations.
+Now I know that while this work is not for everyone, many people are willing to do the deep work to change and improve their lives.
 It may be something to do with the difficulty of describing the Technique (because of its experiential nature,) or that it has been mostly used in the insular worlds of the performing arts.
 Whatever the reason, it is my mission to bring the benefits of the Technique to as many as possible.
 Schedule a lesson and see for yourself!